Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Find the page returning the error on the Index Coverage Report and click the “Inspect URL” button.
 You can view the crawled page and examine its details here on the “More Info” tab.

-Often, the reason for a page with crawl issues is that its resources failed to load during an indexing attempt.
-But to ascertain that the page elements have no issues loading normally, open its URL in a separate browser window.
+Often, a page with crawl issues is caused by its resources failing to load during an indexing attempt.
+However, to ascertain that the page elements have no issues loading normally, open the URL in a separate browser window.

 If they load well, you can ensure the errors are temporary.
 Click the “Test Live URL” button to refresh the error report and click “Request Indexing” under More Info to re-add the page to the Index.